 Is the trek to Everest Base Camp dangerous?

 It can be if you don’t stick with a good guide who will ensure a good itinerary in terms of rest days and acclimatisation and of course good food and clean drinking water; but there are no dangers in terms of hanging off ropes, exposed ridges etc. If you trek using a good company then the only thing you really need to be aware of is the yaks which are used to carry people’s kit.
 They run pretty quick along the trails and have been known to bump into people and send them flying.
 They’re amazing animals and you’ll hear them coming by the sound of their bells which is your sign to stand off the trail and always to the upper side of any slope.
+There is a good helicopter network for the main trek destinations in Nepal and the Everest trail is very well covered should there be an emergency whilst trekking to Everest Base Camp.

 Adventure Alternative MD Gavin Bate standing above the Khumbu Glacier whilst taking a team to Everest Base Camp